 There are several initiatives underway to memorialize, honor and remember those we lost and those affected by the Feb.
 13, 2023, tragedy.
 As part of that process, MSU’s Office for Resource Support and Coordination remains in contact with those families most directly impacted to gather input and feedback.

-The committee, made up of students, faculty, staff and community liaisons, is actively meeting and working to define a process to involve the MSU community and our connected communities in gathering input for the creation of a lasting memorial on campus.
-MSU’s National Charrette Institute is supporting and facilitating the community engagement process.
-Additionally, the Office for Resource and Support Coordination is having private conversations with those most directly impacted by the violence.
+The committee, made up of students, faculty, staff and community liaisons, has been actively meeting and involving the MSU community and our connected communities in gathering input for the creation of a lasting memorial on campus.
+MSU’s National Charrette Institute supported and facilitated the community engagement process.
+Additionally, the Office for Resource and Support Coordination has held private conversations with those most directly impacted by the violence.

 Below is a general timeline of next steps: